Warashi/go-mcp-server-mds/README.md

 Flags:
 - `-path`: Specifies the directory containing the markdown files to serve.
 Defaults to the current directory (`.`).
+- `-name`: Sets the server name.
+Defaults to `mcp-server-mds`.
+- `-description`: Sets the server description.
+Defaults to `Markdown Documents Server`.

 ## Available Tools